NOTICE OF PUBLIC HEARING #1

 - Neighborhood Revitalization Program: biennial up to $750,000 – designed to improve the quality of life, livability and functionality of distressed areas through public infrastructure projects.

 - Residential Public Infrastructure Program: open cycle up to $750,000 – designed to create safe and reliable drinking water and properly disposed of sanitary waste.

 - Critical Infrastructure Program: open cycle up to $500,000 – designed to fund public infrastructure improvements with a significant community impact.

 - Economic Development and Public Infrastructure Program: open cycle up to $500,000 – grants and loans designed to improve infrastructure directly and primarily related to creating, expanding, or retaining a business in the community.

 - Target of Opportunity Program: open cycle, up to an amount to be determined – designed to provide a means to fund worthwhile “targets of opportunity” projects and activities that do not fit within existing program structures and to provide supplemental resources to resolve immediate and unforeseen needs – includes Downtown Revitalization, up to $250,000, designed to improve central business districts, aiding in the elimination of slum and blight structures.

-The first of two public hearings will be held on April 6th, 2021 at 10:00 a.m. in the Huron County Commissioners office, located at 180 Milan Avenue, Ste 7, Norwalk, OH 44857.
-Adherence to social distancing and masks required.
+The first of two public hearings will be held on April 20th, 2023, at 10 a.m. in the Huron County Commissioners office, 180 Milan Ave Ste 7, Norwalk, Ohio.
 This meeting will provide citizens with pertinent information about all these programs, including an explanation of eligible activities, program requirements and application due dates.
 Citizens are encouraged to attend to provide input on the County’s programs.
 Accommodations for disabled or non-English speaking residents will be made available upon advance request, at least one (1) week prior to hearing date, by contacting Huron County at 419-668-3092.